MalbianLinux/MalbianLinux/README.md

 I strongly recommend [installing](https://github.com/MalbianLinux/Malbian-ISOs) the Xfce version of Malbian since it's going to be less convoluted.

-The project does not plan to have user support since at the moment I am the only maintainer, so a good Linux knowledge base is necessary to be able to troubleshoot your own problems.

 This distribution is 100% free to use and distribute.
 This project was made in order to contribute to the community while also helping those who are starting with MA & RE.
 Also, it's important to give back to the internet all the help and knowledge that it gave us.

 ### Why debian?